puzzle/ansible-training/content/labs/07.0/_index.en.md

   name: mynginx
 ```
 {{% notice note %}}
 You can also install roles from url's and other archive-formats.
-Have a look at the documentation https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#installing-roles.
+Have a look at the documentation [Ansible Docs - Installing Roles](https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#installing-roles).
 Note as well, that the order of the roles to be installed in the `requirements.yml` file could matter.
 {{% /notice %}}